Russian whose daughter drew anti-war picture gets two years' jail but flees | Law-Order

 Russian whose daughter drew anti-war picture gets two years' jail but flees

-A Russian who was investigated by police after his daughter drew an anti-war picture at school was sentenced on Tuesday to two years in a penal colony on charges of discrediting the armed forces, the OVD-Info rights group said.
-But a court spokesperson said the man, Alexei Moskalyov, had escaped house arrest overnight.
+A Russian who was investigated by police after his daughter drew an anti-war picture at school was sentenced on Tuesday to two years in a penal colony on charges of discrediting the armed forces.

-A Russian who was investigated by police after his daughter drew an anti-war picture at school was sentenced on Tuesday to two years in a penal colony on charges of discrediting the armed forces, the OVD-Info rights group said.
+A Russian who was investigated by police after his daughter drew an anti-war picture at school was sentenced on Tuesday to two years in a penal colony on charges of discrediting the armed forces.
+But the whereabouts of the convicted man, Alexei Moskalyov, were unclear.
+The court said in an official posting on VKontakte, similar to Facebook, that he had fled from house arrest.

-But a court spokesperson said the man, Alexei Moskalyov, had escaped house arrest overnight.
-His whereabouts were not known.
-"The accused, Mr Moskalyov, was not present for the sentencing because last night he ran away from house arrest," the spokesperson said in a video from the courtroom published by the independent news outlet SOTA.

 The banned Russian human rights group Memorial said it considered Moskalyov to be a political prisoner.
-A lawyer for the family visited Masha on Tuesday in a children's home and came away with drawings she had made for him.
-He was also allowed to photograph a letter she had written him that read "Dad, you are my hero", according to a video posted by the independent news outlet SOTAvision.
+Biliyenko visited Masha on Tuesday in the children's home, officially named "Social Rehabilitation Centre For Minors Number 5", and came away with drawings she had made for her father.
+He was also allowed to photograph a letter she had written him that read "Dad, you are my hero".

-Shortly after invading Ukraine last year, Russia passed laws against discrediting the armed forces or knowingly spreading false information about them, with a maximum sentence of 15 years in jail. ($1 = 76.5500 roubles)
+Shortly after invading Ukraine last year, Russia outlawed the act of discrediting the armed forces and provided for jail sentences of several years. ($1 = 76.5500 roubles)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)